neverRare/stick-docs/reference/language/import.md

 # Import

-Import is used to unpack namespace and module.
+Import is used to unpack modules.

 ```stick
 import constants.pi